Unified shader model: Unified shader architecture

 Unified shader architecture (or unified shading architecture) is a hardware design by which all shader processing units of a piece of graphics hardware are capable of handling any type of shading tasks.
 Most often Unified Shading Architecture hardware is composed of an array of computing units and some form of dynamic scheduling/load balancing system that ensures that all of the computational units are kept working as often as possible.

-Unified shader architecture allows more flexible use of the graphics rendering hardware.
-For example, in a situation with a heavy geometry workload the system could allocate most computing units to run vertex and geometry shaders.
-In cases with less vertex workload and heavy pixel load, more computing units could be allocated to run pixel shaders.
+Unified shader architecture allows for more flexible use of graphics rendering hardware.
+For example, in a situation with a heavy geometry workload, the system could allocate most computing units to run vertex shaders and geometry shaders.
+In cases with a lighter vertex workload and a heavier pixel workload, more computing units could be allocated to run pixel shaders.

 While unified shader architecture hardware and unified shader model programming interfaces are not a requirement for each other, a unified architecture is most sensible when designing hardware intended to support an API offering a unified shader model.

-OpenGL 3.3 (which offers a unified shader model) can still be implemented on hardware that does not have unified shader architecture.
+OpenGL 3.0 (which offers a unified shader model) can still be implemented on hardware that does not have unified shader architecture.
 Similarly, hardware that supported non unified shader model APIs could be based on a unified shader architecture, as is the case with Xenos graphics chip in Xbox 360, for example.

+OpenGL ES introduced unified shader model since OpenGL ES 2.0.

 The unified shader architecture was introduced with the Nvidia GeForce 8 series, ATI Radeon HD 2000 series, S3 Chrome 400, Intel GMA X3000 series, Xbox 360's GPU, Qualcomm Adreno 200 series, Mali Midgard, PowerVR SGX GPUs and is used in all subsequent series.

-For example, the unified shader is referred as "CUDA core" or "shader core" on NVIDIA GPUs, and is referred as "ALU core" on Intel GPUs.
+For example, the unified shader is referred as "CUDA core", "unified shader core" or "shader core" on NVIDIA GPUs, and is referred as "ALU core" on Intel GPUs.